 - Windows Surface tablet

-Yes, I own an iPad too, but I have not used it much lately.
-When I go on business trips or if I have a lunch meeting at Panera Bread, I use often use the Microsoft Surface.
+Yes, I own an iPad too, but I dont use it much.
+When I go on business trips or if I have a lunch meeting at Panera Bread, I use often use the Microsoft Surface tablet.
 This is because, at the end of the day, I think like Windows and Android.

 That said, this windows guy will be sticking with the iPhone for good (unless Apple screws it up, then all bets are off).

 5 Reasons To Switch From Android To iPhone

 OK, so here are my big 5 reasons for moving to the iPhone from Android.
-Hopefully this will help others who are on the fence and thinking of switching teams.

-In case you don't know which to buy, consider these reasons.
+If you are on the fence and don't know which to buy, consider these reasons.
 For me, they are huge.

 Siri is the voice assistant that comes with all Apple devices.
 I've read statistics that say most iPhone users do not use Siri regularly.
 That's crazy!
 Why wouldn't they?
 I use Siri every day – and many times every day.
 Why?
 It makes my life easier.
-The most common reason I use Siri is to read my text messages if I'm driving or in the kitchen doing stuff.
+Here's what Siri can do for you